thaian161/Jungle-Plant-Shop/README.md

 # Jungle Plant Shop Project

-A full functionality mini e-commerce application built with Ruby and Rails 6.1.
+> A full functionality mini e-commerce application built with **Ruby and Rails 6.1**.
+Using Active Record for database and RSpecs testing librar.
-Admin can log in to add more products/category to admin's dashboard.
+> Admin can log in to add more products/category to admin's dashboard.
-Users can sign up and log in to browse products, add products to cart and purchase with credit/debit cards.
+> Users can sign up and log in to browse products, add products to cart and purchase with credit/debit cards.

 This is my sixth project at LHL after [Lotide](https://github.com/thaian161/lotide), [TinyApp](https://github.com/thaian161/tinyApp), [Tweeter](https://github.com/thaian161/tweeter), midterm project [Bake-It-Up](https://github.com/thaian161/Bake-It-Up), and [Scheduler](https://github.com/thaian161/Scheduler-react)